tmehta12/LIFE748-Git-workshop/README.md

 ## Worksheet

-The interactive workshop content is available here.
+The interactive workshop content is split into sections below: